SEND Code of Practice: a summary

 It's statutory for all schools

-The Special Educational Needs and Disability (SEND) Code of Practice provides statutory guidance on the SEND system for children and young people aged 0 to 25.
+The SEND code of practice provides statutory guidance on the SEND system for children and young people aged 0 to 25.

 All schools must have regard to the code when taking decisions relating to pupils with SEN or disabilities.